ctroupin/ctroupin.github.io/_portfolio/2013-06-01-Altimetry-Global.md

 ### Concept

 The sea level anomaly field obtained with `DIVA` is shown on a sphere, along with the finite-element mesh used in the interpolation process.

+The background image is a [geoTiff](geotiff link) file obtained from the NASA [Earth View](https://worldview.earthdata.nasa.gov/) web.

 ### Afterthoughts